Katsutami7moto/Silver-PL/README.md

 - Everything must be resonable
 - Functional programming features: anonymous functions, first-class functions, closures
 - Compound types, interfaces and extension functions will make code more familiar to OOP-users
+- All basic types are structures with some useful information/behavior
 - No automatic/implicit type conversion, static strong type system
 - Statement-based language, not expression-based
 - Silver compiler translates code to C language (C89 standart) for good portabilty and performance